-You are welcome to apply by providing your most recent academic results.
-You may be made an offer conditional upon completing your studies and achieving the required grades, and/or satisfying the course English language requirements
+You’re welcome to complete an online application without your final results by providing your most recent academic results.
+The University may be made an offer that is conditional upon completing your studies and achieving the required grades, and/or satisfying the course English language requirements

 3. Applying online

-Please note: Most communication regarding your application will be by email and these system-generated emails can sometimes be directed automatically to the ‘junk’ folder of your email.
-If you do not seem to be receiving emails about your application please check your junk folder.
+Please note: Most communication regarding your application will be via email.
+System-generated emails can sometimes be directed automatically to your spam folder.
+If you do not see emails about your application, please check your spam folder.

 4. Application fees for international students

-International students (except for Graduate Research applications) must pay an application fee of AUD $100.
-This must be paid online by credit card at the end of the online application process.
+International students must pay a non-refundable application fee of AUD $100 for each application that you submit.
+This is paid at the end of the online application process by credit card.

-You may be eligible for waiver of the application fee if you meet any of the following criteria:
+You will not be charged the application fee if you meet any of the following criteria: